-1.2.3 Darwin Plus People & Skills
+1.2.1 Darwin Plus People & Skills

 Darwin Plus People & Skills is aimed at building capacity through training, education, and professional development opportunities.
 Darwin Plus People & Skills is intended to fund OT nationals and/or long term residents and/or those with a long term relationship with an OT where it does not have a permanent resident population, to increase their knowledge and ability to meet long-term strategic outcomes for the natural environment in UKOTs.
-Grants are for up to £100,000 for spending across a maximum of 24 months.
+More detail on the eligibility of beneficiary/ies is outlined in Section 2.1.